The role of the Board is to:

 Robert Sykes has significant experience of working in local government, and served as Chief Executive of Worcestershire County Council for ten years.
 He also has non-executive experience in the private and public Sectors, most recently serving on the Boards of Core Assets and as non-executive member of the Board of the Crown Prosecution Service until 2012.

 In 2012 he was appointed by the Secretary of State for Communities and Local Government as Lead Commissioner at Doncaster MBC.
 He left in the summer of 2014 when the intervention successfully ended.
 In addition he has been the Chair of a Joint Commissioning Board for Adult Services in recent years.
-He will bring his experience of local government to the Board of the NAO, at the time in which the NAO takes up additional responsibilities for this sector.
+He brings his experience of local government to the Board of the NAO, at the time in which the NAO takes up additional responsibilities for this sector.

 Amyas Morse was appointed Comptroller and Auditor General on 1 June 2009.